andjimbon/andjimbon.github.io/Price_variations_Project_Description.md

 # 2. Conditional executing Function

-The script will run the function "first_join" if we just crawled previously twice and without merging any table before that.
+The script will run the function "first_join" if we haven't merging any table before.

 # 3. Final Table